dragonBall561/htmlswf/README.md

 # htmlswf

 ## About
 * Embeds a .swf (flash) file into a .html (HTML) file and runs it in your default browser.
-For Mac and Linux, Windows Coming Soon!
+For Mac, Linux, and Windows!
 * Status: Working
 * Maintainer: Angad Tendulkar <angad.tendulkar@gmail.com>